stefanvoegelisrf/compp/stream-diffusion/streamdiffusion.md

 Result with video as input: [onedrive.live.com - Love, Peace & Happiness with video input](https://1drv.ms/v/s!AhXU9c-vzziSn-RLOtuvO4oRhgedSw?e=r3KVCD)

 ## Results
 In the end, I tried out various different visual styles with the v3 keywords.
+The frame rate is about 2.5 fps.
+This could be increased by using better hardware or slowing down the video input.

 ### Psychedelic
 [onedrive.live.com - Love, Peace & Happiness - Psychedelic](https://1drv.ms/v/s!AhXU9c-vzziSn-ROMEwGCrcGYYsFow?e=kcxJlD)